Dario-Maglio/Ising_model_2D/README.rst

 The scheme of the repository is the following:

 - ising_lattice_class.h contains the lattice class from which the ising lattice is instantiated.
-This class also contains a Metropolis update method.
+The class also has a Metropolis update method and its own PRNG for the Monte Carlo simulation.

-- ising_run_simulation.h contains the simulation parameters and the subroutine that generates the simulation data in the Data_simulations folder.
-Here we can find for every beta a file with the measures of energy and magnetization.
+- ising_run_simulation.h contains the simulation parameters and the subroutine that generates the data in the Data_simulations folder.
+There, for every given beta and side, we can find a file with the measures of energy and magnetization.

 - main_ising.cpp and main_parallel.cpp call the above mentioned subroutine for all the given values of beta and side.